 The Polynesian government and the experts in the art of stamps from the French Post Offices chose one of her works to be presented in the international philatelic collection: the “Stone Carrier” exhibited at Paris’ Porte de Versailles.

 1983 – 1988

-Kay Quattrocchi traveled and did many exhibitions in such countries as Paraguay, Isla de Pasqua, New Zealand, Australia, Japan, and Tahiti.
-For two years she was the creator and presenter of a program for the French TV, during which time she performed in two movies.
+Kay Quattrocchi traveled and showed her work in many countries and exhibitions such as Paraguay, Isla de Pasqua, New Zealand, Australia, Japan, and Tahiti.
+For two years she was the creator and presenter of a program for the French TV, during which time she also performed in two movies.
 She completed many drawings that depicted Polynesian traditions such as tattoos, dance, etc., and met with Paul Emile Victor who was her hero as a young girl and with whom she made exhibitions.
-She also met with Joel Blanchard who was a student of Dali and became her tutor during two years.
+She also met with Joel Blanchard who was a student of Dali and became her tutor.

 1979 – 1983

 Kay sailed on the legendary “Kriter”with Captain Pierre Daboussy and his best friend Alain Gliksmann.
 They travelled to St Martin, Açores, Gibraltar, Ibiza, Sicile, Tunisie, Grece, Rhodos with Tahiti as the final destination.